 Web-browsers: Dynamic works better with some web-browsers than others.
-It works well with (e.g.) Internet Explorer and Firefox but (at present) not so well with Chrome.
+Some content works well with (e.g.) Internet ExplorerTM and FirefoxTM but (at present) not so well with ChromeTM.
+Video content is optimized for use within the Microsoft EdgeTM browser (which may be built into WindowsTM).
 If one browser does not allow access, please try another.
 But OOL cannot help with any technical queries relating to installing browsers, etc.